Shivkumar13/100-days-of-code/log.md

 ****Thoughts:** Struggled a bit today with the new libraries.
 Added Create, Update, Delete Handlers to the REST API.
 Made use of Math/rand and strconv which are pretty new for me.

+### Day 5: May 2, 2021 (Learned about For statement in depth)

+**Today's Progress**: Learned about For statement in depth, explored For usage.

+****Thoughts:** I needed to get clarifications on the FOR so took time and learned that.
+Now pretty much confident on the For, nested-for, and other types os usage for "FOR clause"